 My hand froze.

 An old woman with gnarled skin and wild hair rolled into the room in a wheelchair.
 There was a green oxygen tank fixed to the back and a plastic mask trapped in a tangle of tubes.
-She wore a simple white apron over a calico dress.
+She wore a bright banded apron over a calico dress.
 Her feet were covered in scuffed leather work boots too heavy for her sticklike legs, one of which dragged on the ground like a rudder as she rolled.
 I smelled tobacco and anise.

 “Nettlestones,” she explained.
 Her face was gaunt and wrinkled like elephant hide.